 Provide a clear, efficient and logical vehicle network and ensure access to convenient and safe car parking in the activity centre.
-Improve connectivity and permeability in the activity centre by extending Flower Street, John Street, Drake Place and Webster Way by providing new road linkages.
+Improve connectivity and permeability in the activity centre by extending Flower Street, John Street, and Drake Place, and potentially Webster Way by providing potential new road linkages.

 - 1. Encourage developments to provide car parking with minimal disruption to pedestrians, cyclists and public transport. - 2.
 Ensure carparks are located to the rear of developments; incorporate screening and passive surveillance designs. - 3.
 Ensure any multi-level parking structure includes active uses at street level. - 4.
 Support new traffic signalisations for John Street and Princes Highway, and McGregor Road and the through road to Main Street. - 5.
 Support the duplication of Racecourse Road between Princes Highway and Princes Freeway to reduce traffic congestion and provide improved pedestrian and cyclist outcomes. - Ensure the construction and provision of safe intersections for vehicles and pedestrians at Main Street and McGregor Road, and John Street and Princes Highway. - 7.
 Ensure the construction of the Flower Street, Drake Place and John Street extensions. - 8.
-Support the closure of Main Street at the railway level crossing. - 9.
-Support the extension of Webster Way and grade separation when the Main Street level crossing is closed.
+Support the closure of Main Street at the railway level crossing. - Re-investigate the need to extend Webster Way when the Victorian Government has completed their level rail crossing removal and elevated rail project.

-Figure 6: Car Parking
+Figure 6.
+Car parking

-5.2.4.
-Public transport
+5.2.4 Public transport